InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/crossteam-project-valuation.md

 The idea is for the group of experts to be able to say to each other, "We don't know exactly how long it would take, but we can all agree it's _at least_ this much."
 Specifically, you should estimate a *maximum* reasonable time to consume your project output and *minimum* reasonable times for consumers to otherwise home-roll, use and maintain their own solutions.

-> One note about cost to home-roll.
+One note about cost of "rolling your own solution" (home-roll).
 The cost to home-roll a solution is NOT necessarily (very unlikely, in fact) the same as the cost of making a shared solution.
-> Oftentimes for the same functionality the modularity and quality involved in building a cross-team, shared solution makes it a noticeably higher investment than a quick, hardcoded implementation used just once.
+Oftentimes for the same functionality the modularity and quality involved in building a cross-team, shared solution makes it a noticeably higher investment than a quick, hardcoded implementation used just once.

 ## Formula